OfficeDev/teams-toolkit/docs/fx-core/switch-account-or-subscription-help.md

 * Delete the backups when you think there is no need to keep them.

 ## Error
-### Could not be redirected to the teams web page correctly
+### Could not be Redirected to the Expected Teams Web Page
 If you have previewed (local or remote) your Teams app in one M365 tenant and then switch to another M365 account, you may encounter error as shown below
 ![image](../images/fx-core/preview/teams-signin-error.png)
 once the browser is launched when previewing in the new M365 tenant.
 If clicking "try again" or waiting for a few seconds to let Teams bring you to the sign in page, you may notice that the page won't be redirected correctly to the page of adding the Teams app.
 This happens due to the previous account info saved in the browser storage.

 #### Mitigation
 * Launch browser with usrData
 By default, the browser is launched with a separate user profile in a temp folder.
-You could override the value of "usrDataDir" to "true" and then specify the path of user data folder in runtimeArgs.
+You could override the value of "userDataDir" to "true" and then specify the path of user data folder in runtimeArgs.
 For example, when you sign in with another M365 account for local debugging, you could replace
     ```
     {